 Additional things to keep in mind about the 90/180 days rule are:

 Some non-Schengen area countries have visa waiver agreements with Australia, which allow Australian citizens to spend between 60 and 90 days in the country for tourism purposes.
-Please note, each country has different procedures for using these waivers, many require that the waiver is used at the end of your travel within the Schengen Area.
+Please note, each country has different procedures for using these waivers; many require that the waiver be used at the end of your travel within the Schengen Area.
 Visa waiver agreement countries include:

-Some non-Schengen area countries allow Australian citizens to enter visa-free for tourism purposes for, usually, up to 90 days.
-Each country may have different border rules, be sure to check the latest advice for your particular destination.
+Some non-Schengen area countries allow Australian citizens to enter visa-free for tourism purposes usually for up to 90 days.
+Each country may have different border rules, so be sure to check the latest advice for your particular destination.

 The EES is slated to launch on 12th October 2025 for all non-European visitors travelling in or out of the Schengen Area.
 This is a digital border system which will require fingerprints and photos of the traveller to be taken upon entry to the Schengen Area.